Wexford County Airport

 Wexford County Airport (IATA: CAD, ICAO: KCAD, FAA LID: CAD) is a general aviation airport located in the city of Cadillac in Wexford County, Michigan, United States.
-The airport is publicly-owned by the county.
+The airport is publicly owned by the county.
 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a local general aviation facility.

 The airport has hosted a number of fly-ins, open houses, and attractions to draw locals and visitors to the facilities.
 The airport has also been a stop for national racing competitions.

-Facilities & Aircraft
+Facilities and aircraft

 Wexford County Airport covers 441 acre and has two runways: